Step 5: Status Report

 The Final Status Report is the final grant report due to the Fund.
 It is due no later than one month following the grant end date.
 If a Final Status Report for an open grant is not received and approved within at least one month of the grant application deadline for a new grant cycle, the grantee organization will not be eligible to apply during the next cycle.
 Final Status Report reports are submitted and processed online; paper copies will not be accepted.

-Here is a link to a recording of our latest Final Status Report Process.
-The video is about 56 minutes long, but feel free to scroll through to relevant sections/slides as needed.
+Here is a link to a recording of our staff walking through the Final Status Report Process.
+The video is about 30 minutes long, but feel free to scroll through to relevant sections/slides as needed.
 The slides from our Status Report Workshop in June 2020 are also available for download.

 The questions that comprise the full online final status report are listed below.